Effective Date: July 1, 2020

 - Payments and Billing

-The amount of these fees depends on the number of User accounts your organization has, the number of courses, on which optional Services you use, and many other factors.
-The following table shows the different Membership levels and the cost of each.
+The amount of these fees depends on the number of User accounts your organization has, the number of courses, on which optional Services you use, and other factors.
+Current pricing for specific Service can be found on our web site and is subject to change.

-At the Curriculum and Enterprise levels, you may take advantage of various optional Services we offer.
-The following table shows the upgrades that are currently available.
+At certain membership levels, you may take advantage of various optional Services we offer.
 You indicate, when you become a Member of the LAMP Consortium, which, if any of these Services you wish to include.
 You may also add these later if desired.
+Current information about optional Services can be found on our web site and is subject to change.

 Many of our Services have limits to the amount of usage available.
 However, we recognize that, at times, it may be necessary for you to expand beyond these limits.
-We monitor your usage and will charge you a fee should you exceed the set limits.
-We will attempt to notify your Primary Coordinator when we think you may be approaching a usage limit, however we are not obliged to do so.
+We monitor your usage will attempt to notify your Primary Coordinator when we think you may be approaching a usage limit, however we are not obliged to do so.

-Primary Coordinators can pay the fees due by check, ACH transaction, or by credit card.
-There is a 4% surcharge for using a credit card.
+Primary Coordinators or their designees can pay the fees due by check, by ACH transaction, by credit card or by PayPal.
+There is a 4% surcharge for using a credit card or PayPal.
 There is a 2% per month late fee added to any account that has been past due for more than 30 days.

 We allow for an initial 30 day grace period, providing a full refund should you decide you do not want to be a Member of the LAMP Consortium.
 After 30 days of Membership, you are obligated to remain in the Consortium for a minimum commitment of three months (at the Individual level) or one year (at all other levels).